Today, we will be presenting you with 25 chicken nesting boxes plans!

-A good, sturdy nesting box is a must on every happy and productive coop.
+A good, sturdy nesting box is a must for every happy and productive coop.
 However, you don’t need to worry if you don’t have one yet because we’ll be helping you with that today.
 So, let’s go and find the perfect nesting box for your coop!

 1. Nesting Room